leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 {{page.summary}}
 </p>
 <p>
 First things first though is I would like to highlight that the CPSA exam is under both the <a href="http://www.crest-approved.org/wp-content/uploads/1401-Code-of-Conduct-Individual-v4.0.pdf"> Code of Ethics </a>, and has a NDA over it.
 This post is NOT about the actual content of the exam.
 It is merely my experience with the examination process, and the Technical syllabus.
 A copy of the notes for candidates covering the exam type, question examples and such is available from <a href="http://www.crest-approved.org/wp-content/uploads/crest-notes-for-candidates-CPSA.pdf"> here </a> and the technical syllabus is available <a href="http://www.crest-approved.org/wp-content/uploads/Technical_Syllabus-CREST_Practitioner-v1-1.pdf"> here</a>.
 Please check the <a href="http://www.crest-approved.org/professional-examinations/practitioner-security-analyst/index.html"> CPSA Page </a> on the crest website for the most upto date version of the notes for candidates and the Technical Syllabus.
 If anything on this page is deemed against the Code of Ethics or the Non Disclosure agreement or section 1.2 of the notes for candidates then please contact me and so we can discuss what needs removing.
-As of the 23rd of March no content has been removed.
+As of the 03rd of April no content has been removed.
 </p>

 <p>